darklang/docs/docs/your-first.md

 ## REPL

 Here you'll use the IDE to write code that sends an HTTP request.
-You'll use the HTTPClient library to make an API call from an interactive interpreter (often called a REPL or Read-Eval-Print Loop).
+You'll use the HttpClient library to make an API call from an interactive interpreter (often called a REPL or Read-Eval-Print Loop).

 **Concepts:** REPLs, HttpClient library, Play buttons